Mitigating quantum operation infidelity through engineering the distribution of photon losses: Discussion

 \section{Discussion}

-In summary, we have demonstrated that asymmetric multiport interferometer designs offer greater advantages over symmetric ones for implementing partial-measurement quantum operations.
-We explicitly showed that the vacuum error component in the output of photon distillation and GHZ-state generation circuits is reduced by adopting a triangular instead of a rectangular multiport interferometer design, although this occurs at the cost of a decreased probability of circuit success.
-However, this decrease can be compensated for by multiplexing \cite{migdall2002tailoring}, which adds a constant overhead to each quantum information processing task.
+In summary, we showed that asymmetric multiport interferometer designs can outperform symmetric designs for partial-measurement quantum operations.
+Specifically, adopting a triangular rather than a rectangular design reduces vacuum errors in photon-distillation and GHZ-state generation circuits, although it slightly decreases the overall circuit success probability.
+This reduction in success probability can be mitigated through multiplexing, which introduces a fixed overhead for each operation \cite{migdall2002tailoring}.

-Our work opens the question of whether balanced or unbalanced losses are optimal for other quantum optical circuits, and provides the methodology to resolve this question.
-Two further research directions are whether the interferometers that interpolate between triangular and rectangular offer superior performance to both, and to provide a general criterion that predicts whether balanced or unbalanced losses are optimal without a detailed calculation of each specific case.
+Our results provide a framework to evaluate whether balanced or unbalanced loss distributions are optimal for other linear optical circuits.
+Future research could explore whether intermediate interferometer designs, between triangular and rectangular, offer further improvements, and whether a general criterion can predict the optimal loss distribution without detailed circuit-specific simulations.

-To achieve scalable and fault-tolerant quantum computing using linear optics, it is essential that photonic integrated circuits produce independently degraded entangled states, i.e., states where each qubit shares an independent and uniform loss probability \cite{varnava2008good}.
-However, our results challenge the commonly assumed link between symmetric multiport interferometer designs and uniform qubit losses.
-We expect that our work contributes to a better understanding of how photon loss distributions in circuit design lead to losses at the qubit level.
+For scalable and fault-tolerant linear optical quantum computing, it is critical that photonic circuits generate entangled states with independently degraded qubits, i.e., each qubit experiencing uniform and uncorrelated loss \cite{varnava2008good}.
+Our findings indicate that symmetric interferometer designs do not necessarily yield uniform qubit losses, highlighting the importance of accounting for photon loss distributions at the circuit design stage.